 Jay says, “I’ve said this a hundred times, but this flood will only be in your memory for a news cycle.
 And then what?
 People help out with what’s fresh on their minds, but when it’s left their minds, they move on.
 But the people affected by this flood still need help.”

-Someone has to stick around to see the recovery from start to finish — and from the first moment of the flood to today, that someone is Jay Phipps and his team at Phipps Pharmacy.
+Someone has to stick around to see the recovery from start to finish.
+From the first moment of the flood to today, that someone is Jay Phipps and his team at Phipps Pharmacy.

 From building their business back up to helping their community stand strong, there is no one more deserving of a little recognition than Phipps Pharmacy.